advanced-security/qlsh/README.md

 The language of the database is autodetected, and any required language packs are downloaded for you.

 If the database is bundled it will be extracted into a temporary directory.
+For large databases, this can take a while.
+You may prefer to extract the database yourself and pass the path to that.

 At the prompt, you can run queries and see the results immediately after a "select " statement is entered.